-- Workshop on E-learning - Presentation on various theme of education using application software - Preparation of data sheet containing various dimensions of students and using functions key - Prepare a report/draft on 'Use of Virtual Classroom in teaching learning process: challenges and achievements' in any school - Preparing a Note/Draft on the Advantages of Social media in Education with reference to National and International context - Visiting to SCERT and participating on video conferencing programme - Organising a guest Lecture on ICT in Education via video conferencing
+- Workshop on E-learning - Presentation on various theme of education using application software

+Preparation of data sheet containing various dimensions of students

+- ◆ Visit any two educational websites/ MOOC's and using functions key - Preparewrite a critical assessment report/draft on 'Use of Virtual Classroom about it in teaching learning process: challengesMS Word and achievements' in any school - Preparingprepare a Note/Draft on the Advantages of Social media in Education with reference to National and International contextpresentation using MS Power Point. - Visiting to SCERT and participating on Prepare questionnaire using Google form - Organize virtual classroom using various apps - Prepare 10 minutes video conferencing programme - Organising a guest Lecture on ICT in Education vialecture using video conferencing recording software - Create own You-tube channel and upload video lecture

-MODE OF TRANSACTION: Lecture, Demonstration, Participatory Approach, Assignment, Discussion and hands on experience
+MODE OF TRANSACTION: Lecture, Demonstration, Participatory Approach, Assignment, Discussion and hands on experience and individual and group presentation.